Hitting the US market in 2006, e-cigarettes are one of the most popular smoking trends today.

 While any benefit of “vaping” is inconclusive, the hazards of vaping are rapidly becoming apparent.

-In August 2019, there was an outbreak of lung disease linked to e-cigarettes that affected over 450 cases in 33 states, with 5 reported deaths to date.
+In August 2019, there was an outbreak of lung disease linked to e-cigarettes that affected over 450 cases in 33 states, with five reported deaths to-date.
 The Centers for Disease Control is investigating the exact cause of lung disease outbreak.

 In adolescents, the use of e-cigarettes can cause lifelong harm in many ways.